jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/SonicWall-Cyber-Threat-Report-2024.md

 These attempts set off alerts that must be reviewed by SOC analysts, or MSPs with SOC analysts, contributing to alert fatigue and taking valuable time away from other critical initiatives.
 And when an intrusion is successful, threat actors are free to exfiltrate data, execute malicious code, encrypt systems and more — potentially grinding operations to a halt and costing these organizations thousands or millions in remediation costs and compliance fines.

 ### Global Malicious Intrusions
-*A bar graph is described showing the number of malicious intrusion attempts in billions from 2019 to 2023.
-The graph shows a steady increase in malicious intrusion attempts over the years, with 2023 reaching 11.3 billion.*
+![Image description: A graph showing the trend of global malicious intrusions over time.]

 ### What is an Intrusion Attempt?
 A malicious intrusion attempt is a security event in which a threat actor tries to gain unauthorized access to a system or resource by exploiting a vulnerability.
 While the exploit of unpublished “zero-day” vulnerabilities make the most headlines, the most commonly exploited vulnerabilities are generally public and published as CVEs.
 But because not everyone patches at the same rate, attackers have an opportunity to use unpatched software or appliances as an entry point into a network.